ruby-ore/ore/GemspecYML.md

     version: 1.2.3

-The `version` may also be listed as a Hash:

-    version:
-      major: 1
-      minor: 2
-      patch: 3
-      build: pre

-If the version is not listed, Ore will first search for a `VERSION` or `VERSION.yml` file in the root of the project.
+If the version is not listed, Ore will first search for a `VERSION` file in the root of the project.
 If Ore cannot find any version files, it will then search within the `lib/` directory for a `version.rb`.
-Ore can load both Ruby `VERSION` constants or `Version` modules that contain `MAJOR`, `MINOR`, `PATCH` and `BUILD` constants.

 ## summary